Frequently Asked Questions

 Kathmandu University is regarded as the leading University in Nepal and one of the emerging new universities in South Asia.
 As such, its degrees are normally accredited internationally.
 Credits earned at the Centre for Buddhist Studies have been accepted at more than 35 universities world-wide.
 Read more information here.

 Are the courses in the MA program taught in English or Tibetan?

 The MA program is taught in English and Tibetan, although students who are not able to join Tibetan-only philosophy courses are able to take translated classes, with suitable adjustments in the assignments.

 Are the courses mainly an academic study of Tibetan Buddhism or do they also include guidance and practice of meditation?

 RYI's main focus is the academic study of Buddhism and its associated languages.
-However numerous opportunities exist outside of class to receive direct instruction and guidance on meditation and to practice both with fellow students (RYI currently offers 2 sessions a week) and in retreat during vacation periods.
+However numerous opportunities exist outside of class to receive direct instruction and guidance on meditation and to practice both with fellow students (RYI currently offers a weekly meditation session) and in retreat during vacation periods.
 The Institute is always happy to help students to get in touch with the retreat centers s at Nagi Gompa Nunnery and Asura Cave retreat centre in Pharping - both approximately 1 hour's journey from the RYI campus.

 Can I start the BA or MA program in the spring semester?

 No. The BA and MA program has only one intake per year, in the fall semester.